BinarCode/laravel-restify/docs-v2/content/en/api/fields.md

 ### Store callback

-Another handy interceptor is the `storeCallback`, this is the step immediately before attaching the value from the request to the model attribute:
+Another handy interceptor is the `storeCallback`.
+This is the step that comes immediately before attaching the value from the request to the model attribute:

 This interceptor may be useful for modifying the value passed through the `$request`.